kiprella/10kHours/README.md

 "The key to achieving true expertise in any skill is simply a matter of practicing, albeit in the correct way, for at least 10 000 hours" - Malcolm Gladwell's

-10kHours - application designed to help you monitor your progress towards mastery in any skill with charts like line and pie.

 ![image](https://github.com/user-attachments/assets/4a79c758-f9a9-416f-9916-b64cf414690f)